-This code calls the CreateTable method in the Visual Studio Tools for Office assembly.
+This code calls the CreateTable method in the customization assembly.
 The macro accesses this method by using the CallVSTOAssembly property of the ThisDocument object.
 This property was automatically generated when you set the EnableVbaCallers property earlier in this walkthrough.

 Sub CreateTable() Call ThisDocument.CallVSTOAssembly.CreateTable("Employee Name", "Start Date") End Sub